blcksm1th1992/CreationsinC/README.md

 # CreationsinC
-This repo contains C programs I have written in my Computer Science I and II for projects and assignments.
+This repo contains C programs I have written as SI Examples for Computer Science I and II.

 The Topics covered
   - Dynamic Memory Allocation (Dynamix_Mem_Allocation.c)